Perocoed/tenhou-se-and-bg/README.md

 5、Paste the this link: https://raw.githubusercontent.com/perocoed/tenhou-se-and-bg/master/ followed by name of the file

-Example: https://raw.githubusercontent.com/perocoed/tenhou-se-and-bg/master/SE_Saki.json to use saki preset voice.
+Example: https://raw.githubusercontent.com/perocoed/tenhou-se-and-bg/master/SE_Saki.json to use saki preset voice with MJS sound effects.

-## List of detailed characters corresponding to each group of SE (preset files)
+## List of detailed characters corresponding to each group of SE(voice and MJS SE)/CV(Only replacing voice lines)

 SE_Maid：M Chiori Mikami，F Riu Kujou